idvorkin/techdiary/README.md

 Using BLC I crawl my website using (-r recurse ; -o group output; -e skip external):

         blc https://idvork.in/d -roe

+#### brow.sh - Text based web browser

+This looks [pretty cool](https://www.brow.sh/).
+I had to run it in a container:

+    docker run --rm -it browsh/browsh

+The keybindings are desktop-esk, which is too bad as they conflict with my terminal bindings.
+If you try it C-Q gets you out of it, can also run extensions, so I bet you could run vimium in there.
+Although, your'e going a little crazy at this point

+#### w3m - Text based web browser

+A text based browser [better then lynx](http://w3m.sourceforge.net/).
+But,

 ### Video Manipulation Tools